440 International Those Were the Days

 2019 - Virginia Governor Ralph Northam announced a state commission to review educational standards for teaching black history in the state.
 Northam, speaking at the 2019 African Landing Commemorative Ceremony in Hampton, said, “We are a state that for too long has told a false story of ourselves.
 We often fail to draw the connecting lines from those past events to our present day, but to move forward, that is what we must do.
 We know that racism and discrimination aren’t locked in the past.
 They weren’t solved with the Civil Rights Act.
 They didn’t disappear.
 They merely evolved.”

 2019 - Kevin O’Leary, aka Mr. Wonderful of TV’s "Shark Tank", was a passenger on a boat involved in a fatal collision on Muskoka’s Lake Joseph (central Ontario, Canada).
 O’Leary’s wife, Linda was at the helm.
 O’Leary said, “...I was a passenger in a boat that had a tragic collision with another craft that had no navigation lights on and then fled the scene of the accident.
 I am fully cooperating with authorities.”
-Linda O’Leary was charged with careless operation of a vessel.
+Linda O’Leary was later found not guilty of careless operation of a vessel.
 The other boater, Richard Ruh, aged 57 years of Orchard Park, NY, was charged with failing to exhibit navigation light(s).

 2020 - The New York state attorney general was investigating whether Donald Trump and the Trump Organization improperly manipulated the value of the Trump’s assets to secure loans and obtain economic and tax benefits.
 Lawyers for the attorney general said subpoenas were issued as part of the “ongoing confidential civil investigation into potential fraud or illegality.”